1. Visit Tiananmen Square

 8. Experience Beijing’s Cricket Master

 Mr. Liu lives in a traditional Beijing home.
 Through the doorway, is an open air garden with a web of clotheslines drying laundry among the turtles, birds, and parrots.
 To the right, a small roof provides some shelter above the open air kitchen.
 The enclosed portion of his home, protected from the elements, is small with only 1 bedroom, a living room, and a dining area.

 Beijing’s Cricket Fighting Champion, Mr. Liu, has been featured in many magazines, including a 2011 issue of the NY Times.
 Mr. Liu knows only cricket, hello, and yes in English, but he compensates well with his theatrical gestures.
 The first step to choosing a good fighting cricket involves, a pusher, a toothpick sized piece of wood with fluffy hairs on end.
 A cricket that bares it’s teeth when nudged with the pusher is a good fighter.

-- Red, wooden fighting stages used to be used (pictured left).
+- Red, wooden fighting stages were originally used (pictured left).
 A cricket is placed in each end of the stage.
 When the fighters are ready, tiny doors are slid open and each cricket is gently nudged into the stage with the pusher.
 Now, the stages are clear so there are no obstructed views from the onlookers.

 - Mr. Liu’s current reigning champion, Tyson, (pictured right) is named after the famous US boxer.
 Winning crickets live out their life in royalty, eating and drinking only the best from porcelain dishes.